Also known as

 Low-growing, mat forming perennial with fleshy, succulent, 3-angled leaves (7-12 cm long) and 2-angled stems.
-Many-petalled yellow flowers (up to 10 cm diameter) that turn pinkish-orange with age and fleshy fruit containing seed are produced year-round, but are most common from October to February.
-Can hybridise with the native Disphyma australe to produce smaller plants (leaves 2-6cm long) with orange-pink or yellow-whitish flowers (4.5-6cm diameter), turning pink with a yellow base with age.
+Many-petalled yellow flowers (<10 cm diameter, mostly Oct-Feb) that turn pinkish-orange with age develop into fleshy fruit containing seed.
+Can hybridise with the native Disphyma australe to produce smaller plants (leaves 2-6 cm long) with orange-pink or yellow-whitish flowers (4.5-6cm diameter), turning pink with a yellow base with age.
 No fruit is formed.

 Are there any similar species?

-Carpobrotus aequilaterus (exotic) is of similar size but has purple flowers (6.5-8cm diameter), and petals paler near base.
-Produces flowers and fleshy fruit from August to January.
-Disphyma austral (native) is smaller with leaves up to 4cm long, uniformly white to deep pink flowers (2-4cm diameter) displayed in rows.
-Flowers year round, fleshy fruits produced from September to May.
-Stems round.
-D. papillatum (endemic) is similar to D. austral but has flattened, 2-angled stems and flowers from November to January only, fruiting December to April.
-D. clavellatum (exotic) has round or weakly angled leaves up to 5cm long.
-Purple flowers (2-4cm diameter), petals white at base, are produced December to January.
-Fruit produced December to April.
-Stems round.
+Carpobrotus aequilaterus (exotic) has purple flowers (6.5-8cm diameter).
+Disphyma austral (native) has smaller leaves (<4 cm long), round stems, and uniformly white to deep pink flowers (2-4cm diameter, all year round) displayed in rows and followed by fleshy fruits.
+D. papillatum (endemic) is similar to D. austral but has flattened, 2-angled stems, flowers Nov-Jan only.
+D. clavellatum (exotic) has round or weakly angled leaves up to 5 cm long and round stems.
+Purple flowers (2-4 cm diameter, Dec-Jan), petals white at base, followed by fruit (Dec-Apr).

 Why is it weedy?

 Can spread rapidly, forming impenetrable mats to 50m in diameter and over 50cm deep, competing aggressively with native species.
 C. edulis produces abundant seeds